yuckdevchan/clown-browser/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 # clown browser
 ## Intro
 A web browser for clowns.
-A passion project of mine, may be useful for something.
+May be useful for something.
 Uses the `urllib3` and `wget` python libraries.
 ## Components
 ### The circus web engine
 Clown Browser makes use of the `circus` web engine, which is the component that renders the HTML on your computer.